elunna/nerfhack-changelog/README.md

 * Wizard mode can override an artifact ignoring you (xnh)
 * Allow teleportation into unteleportable spots in wizard mode
 * Allow wishing (^W) for monsters in wizmode (Un)
+* Changed #debugfuzzer command to just #fuzz.

 ## RESOURCE CONTROL(NERFS) AND MECHANIC CHANGES

 * Magic resistance and spell damage reduction only halve magic missile damage instead of preventing it (Evil)
 * The chance of gaining levels from wraiths has been reduced using the SLASH'EM version of edible wraith corpses.
 * Bones file trimming.
 When bones files are left, there's a high chance of items being polymorphed or shuddering away.
 This nerfs the common strategy of dumplog peeking.
+* Quest artifacts cannot be left in bones, they revert to ordinary objects.
 * Strength gain nerfs: giant corpses have less of a chance of conferring strength gain (from 50% to 25%) (SLASHEM)
 * HP gains from healing potions are subject to nurse dancing limits, but the limit is always observed as if the players level is maxed out at 30.
 * Falling downstairs does more damage - 2d3 instead of 1d3.
 (K-Mod)